vinithmundhra/sc_periph/app_a16_slicekit_ethernet_sleep_wake_combo_demo/doc_quickstart/quickstart.rst

 A16 sliceKIT Ethernet Sleep Wake Combo Demo Quickstart Guide
 ============================================================

-This simple demonstration of xTIMEcomposer Studio functionality that uses the ``XA-SK-E100`` sliceCARD together with the xSOFTip ``module_analog_tile_support`` and ``module_webclient`` to demonstrate how the chip can be made to sleep and wake up using different sources.
+This simple demonstration of xTIMEcomposer Studio functionality that uses the ``XA-SK-E100`` sliceCARD together with the xSOFTip ``module_analog_tile_support`` and ``module_xtcp`` to demonstrate how the chip can be made to sleep and wake up using different sources.
 The app also runs a TCP web client and informs web server before going to sleep and after waking up from sleep.

 Hardware Setup
 ++++++++++++++